popgenDK/courses/summer2023/NGSinference/README.md

 ```
 </details>

-A description of these different implementation can be found [here](http://www.popgen.dk/angsd/index.php/Genotype_likelihoods).
+A description of these different models can be found [here](http://www.popgen.dk/angsd/index.php/Genotype_likelihoods).
-The GATK model refers to the first GATK paper, SAMtools is somehow more sophisticated (non-independence of errors), SOAPsnp requires a reference sequence for recalibration of quality scores, SYK is error-type specific.
+Briefly, the GATK model refers to the first GATK paper, SAMtools is somehow more sophisticated (non-independence of errors), SOAPsnp requires a reference sequence for recalibration of quality scores, SYK is error-type specific.
 For most applications and data, GATK and SAMtools models should give similar results.

 Let's assume to analyse European (Italian, of course) samples only.